A novel network for classification of cuneiform tablet metadata: Experiments

 \subsection{Ablation}

 In this ablation study, we evaluate the contribution of each component to the overall network performance.
-We report results for the period-classification task using both the small and large training sets, as shown in Tab.~\ref{tab:ablation}.
+We report results for the period-classification task using both the small and large training sets, as shown in Table \ref{tab:ablation}.
 The experiments indicate that normal vectors provide the largest performance gain, while dilation contributes the least.

-As Point-BERT uses only 8192 points we have also compared with our method when equalizing the number of points.
-The results are shown in Tab.~\ref{tab:nrpoints}.
-Although the performance of our method decreases when the point-cloud resolution is reduced, it still consistently outperforms Point‑BERT.
+As Point-BERT only uses 8192 points we have also compared with our method when equalizing the number of points.
+The results are shown in Table \ref{tab:nrpoints}.
+Although the performance of our method decreases when the point cloud resolution is reduced, it still consistently outperforms Point‑BERT.
 Conversely, increasing the number of input points leads to a performance drop for Point‑BERT.
 This flexibility to the number of points is expected as our method is not pretrained on a fixed number of points.